Company Logo - Home Link

 If you want to watch the very beginning of the ceremony, this is where you want to be!

-In this courtyard outside St. James' Palace, the Old Guard (and occasionally the band) gather before they kick off the Ceremony by walking down the Mall.
+In this courtyard outside St. James' Palace, the Old Guard (and usually the band) gather before they kick off the Ceremony by walking down the Mall.

 This is a great place to go if you just want a glimpse of the Guards, rather than watching the entire event.

-You can follow the procession down the Mall (our next option) all the way to Buckingham Palace.
+Some guides I know like to start by standing with their groups here - and then follow the procession down the Mall (my next option below) all the way to Buckingham Palace.

 Above is a video of what you may see (assuming the band is present).